-You will love these easy lemon pie recipes chosen from Grandma's old fashioned recipe collection.
+You will love these old fashioned lemon pie recipes chosen from Grandma's old fashioned recipe collection.
 All are family favorites.

 Did you know that lemons are one of the world's favorite fruits when used in making pies?
-That's because of their tangy, fresh taste.
-You can't beat a lemon pie for its flavor.
+That's because of their tangy, zesty, fresh taste.
+You can't beat a lemon pie without meringue for its flavor.

 1 level tablespoon gelatin, 1/4 cup cold water, 4 eggs, 1 teaspoonful grated lemon rind, 1 cup sugar, 1/2 cup lemon juice, 1/2 teaspoon salt.